Loft Extension Cost

 Doing it Yourself

-As long as you have a typical roof structure and no restrictive planning constraints, a loft conversion and/or extension can be one of the most straightforward methods of getting some extra space.
+As long as you have a standard roof structure and there aren’t any restrictive planning constraints, a loft conversion or extension can be one of the most straightforward ways to create extra space.

 Assuming you have in place all the relevant permissions and paperwork required, the first step is fitting the flooring.
 If you already have good wooden floor beams, then this step is really easy as all you really need to do is fill the gaps between the beams with insulation, then lay floorboards on top across the beams.